webrtc-for-the-curious/webrtc-for-the-curious/content/docs/09-debugging.md

 Common commands:

-- capture UDP packets to and from port 19302, print hexdump of the packet content:
+- capture UDP packets to and from port 19302, print a hexdump of the packet content:

     `sudo tcpdump 'udp port 19302' -xx`

-- same but save packets in PCAP (packet capture) file for later inspection
+- same but save packets in a PCAP (packet capture) file for later inspection

     `sudo tcpdump 'udp port 19302' -w stun.pcap`